Date: 17 September 2020 (previously 24 April 2020)

 - Dr Naomi Burke O'Sullivan, Legal Officer at the International Tribunal for the Law of the Sea

-- Professor Richard Barnes, Associate Dean for Research, Faculty of Business, Law and Politics, University of Hull
+- Professor Richard Barnes, Professor of International Law, University of Lincoln

 This event offers the equivalent of 7 CPD hours.